KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 The wheel - or you can think of it as a pie - is first split horizontally into two halves and then each half is split into five slices, so there are ten slices in total.
 Which means that the [central angle](https://en.wikipedia.org/wiki/Central_angle) for each slice is [`360°`](https://www.mathopenref.com/degrees.html)`/10 = 36°`.

 The pen below shows graphically how to layer the multiple backgrounds.
-It also has a pause button so that the infinite animation doesn't turn into a performance problem.
+It also has a pause button so that the infinite animation doesn’t turn into a performance problem.

 <pre class="codepen" data-height="360" data-type="result" data-href="Kuvom" data-user="thebabydino" data-safe="true"><code></code><a href="https://codepen.io/thebabydino/pen/qgoBL">Check out this Pen!</a></pre>